 You can store and preserve old photographs so they will last for generations to come.
 This means more than placing them in a photo album, as some types can damage the photos.
 You will need the right supplies and materials so you can get them into the best storage systems or display them appropriately.
 Most professionals advise handling old photographs as little as possible, making it even more important to do it right the first time.

 Remove Photos from Old Albums

-Take your photos out of "magnetic" or peel and stick albums.
+Take your photos out of "magnetic" or peel-and-stick albums.
 The materials they are made of—usually ordinary plastic, glue, and cardboard—will damage photos over time.
 If you do decide to use a commercially available photo album, look for one labeled "acid-free."
-A visit to a hobby shop or photo supply store may be in order to find the safest type of album.
+A visit to a hobby shop or photo supply store may be to find the safest type of album.